accend-group/xdma5/README.md

    | S3_REGION        | string |Region where the bucket is at.
 Defaults to us-east-1 |
    | AWS_LOCAL        | boolean |Uses local AWS credentials if TRUE |

-4. Under Source Code management check Git and set the URL of the Github repository of the testing code.
+4. Under Source Code management check Git and set the URL of the Github repository of the automation code.
 Then set the git credentials underneath for repo access.

    Select the branch where the automation code resides.